 Photo gallery of the interior of Versailles Palace:

 Unable to tolerate the crowds for one more minute, I fled to the palace’s meticulously manicured gardens.
 Though more than six million people visit each year, the groves are so extensive that a bit of serenity can be found, even on the busiest of days.
-I strolled down the wide central promenade known as the Great Perspective, enjoying classical melodies broadcast from speakers tucked in amongst the greenery.
+I strolled down the wide central promenade known as the Great Perspective, enjoying classical melodies broadcast from speakers tucked in among the greenery.
 My delight was short lived, however.
 At the end of the walkway I stopped in front of the Fountain of Apollo’s Chariot, waiting for jets of water to spout from the mouths of half-submerged stone fish and churn up under the hooves of trampling horses.
 Fifteen minutes later the basin was still glassy so I sought out an employee and asked about the schedule.

 “Our fountains are only activated on weekends and public holidays.
 On Tuesdays we play the music,” she explained.
 “Today is our Musical Gardens day.“